 Finally, mash your cooked toor dal and add to the vegetable sambar.
 Best to simmer on very low for 5 minutes to meld flavours.
 You can thicken it with a little besan (chickpea flour) if you wish.
 Garnish with coriander roots and leaves and curry leaves.

-Amma suggests that some vegetables are better par-cooked for a few minutes before adding to the tamarind liquid for cooking.
-You can either saute them or boil in water.
-I prefer sauteing where that makes sense.
-Onions should be sauteed.
-The following can be sauteed or boiled: – eggplant, okra, french beans, runner beans, cluster beans.
-For eggplant, I like to saute it with the spices before adding the tomatoes.
+Amma suggests that some vegetables are better par-cooked by sautéing for a few minutes before adding to the tamarind liquid for cooking.
+These include onions, eggplant, okra, french beans, runner beans, cluster beans.
+For eggplant, I like to sauté it with the spices before adding the tomatoes.
+The French Beans, Runner Beans and Cluster Beans can be blanched rather than sautéing if desired.

 Vegetables best cooked without tamarind